EstimatedEst. Read Time: 13 minutes

 I’ve shown you how to perform a traditional Lat Pulldown based on whether you want to target the lat muscles or upper-to-mid back.

 The Lat Pulldown is not an accessory movement like the bicep curl.
-Sure, it might feel that way compared to barbell movements like the Bent Over Row, but you can build muscle strength and maximum muscle hypertrophy with this one exercise.
+Sure, it might feel that way compared to barbell movements like the Bent Over Row, but you can build muscle strength gains and maximum muscle hypertrophy with this one beneficial exercise.

 The catch is that you need to be doing it right and with correct form.